-Pathways lead from short 10-minute walks to around the half an hour.
+Pathways lead from short 10-minute walks to around half an hour.

-Along the forest walk you’ll see a rare and endangered fern known as Hypolepus distans while the newish rose garden featuring roses from the 16th and 17th centuries commemorates the gardens 25 anniversary.
+Along the forest walk, you’ll see a rare and endangered fern known as Hypolepus distans while the newish rose garden featuring roses from the 16th and 17th centuries commemorates the garden’s 25th anniversary.

-The far north-west’s most northern western tip is home to Tasmania’s first wind farm.
+The far North West of Tasmania is home to Tasmania’s first wind farm.

-The information centre, situated with the rugged coast on one side, and to the other the continually whirring turbines set on rolling emerald hills, gives detailed explanations on the engineering, indigenous and area.
+The information centre is situated with the rugged coast on one side and to the other, there are the continually whirring turbines set on rolling emerald hills.

-The wind farm is only visible with a Woolnorth Tour.
-Tours can be prearranged to include a visit to Cape Grim and their Devils and Dinner at the Woolnorth historic Directors Residence.
+Woolnorth Tours runs tours of the wind farm, which can be combined with a visit to Cape Grim and dinner at the Woolnorth historic Directors Residence.

 Acquire an eagle-eyes view of the Arthur River and without leaving the ground.